albertexye/monopoly-service/README.md

 data service, configure your Azure App Service to auto-deploy from the master/main branch of your service repo.
 See the settings for this in the &ldquo;Deployment Center&rdquo; on your Azure service dashboard.

+The service is RESTful because:
+- it uses explicit URIs: the player id is included in the URI
+- it uses the HTTP protocol: https://
+- it is stateless: previous requests don't affect the current request
+- it uses JSON to transfer data

+Impedance Mismatch: Not so much, as the relationship between players and games is many-to-many, it fits into the SQL data model.
+So far, there isn't a clear mismatch.
+But once the properties and player positions are implemented, there will be an obvious mismatch as a player OWNS properties and the position, which SQL data model cannot accurately represent.